 - 2 Tbsp finely ground coffee, espresso or french roast.
 Use less for a more subtle effect.

 - 1 Tbsp ground cardamom, use less for a more subtle effect.

-- 8 oz bittersweet chocolate (chips, or cut in small pieces)
+- 8 oz bittersweet chocolate chips, or bar chocolate, cut in small pieces.

 - 1 tsp vegetable oil

 - Put the sugar in the bowl of a stand mixer and add the butter and salt.
 Mix together until combined.
 It doesn’t have to be completely smooth.

 - Mix in the flour, cardamom, and ground coffee until the dough just comes together.

 - Pull the dough together with your hands and set on a floured surface.
 Roll out to about 1/4 inch.

 - Cut out the cookies using your preferred cookie cutter, I used a 2″ round.

 - Transfer the cookies to a parchment lined baking sheet and bake for about 10 minutes.